fabriz-io/stratified_neural_network/Readme.md

 3. An exemplary [Jupyter Notebook](notebook.ipynb) which, based on a small data example, demonstrates how the proposed methods can be applied.

-## Installation
-The software is written in Python and builds on [PyTorch](https://pytorch.org) for training the deep networks, [scikit-learn](https://scikit-learn.org/stable/) and [scikit-survival](https://github.com/sebp/scikit-survival).
+All scripts written in Python and build on [PyTorch](https://pytorch.org) for training the deep networks, [scikit-learn](https://scikit-learn.org/stable/) and [scikit-survival](https://github.com/sebp/scikit-survival).

 For all our experiments we used Python Version 3.8.3

+For reproducing the results, execute the steps described below.

 Create a virtual environment
 ```